akka/akka/akka-docs/src/main/paradox/scala/remoting.md

 Note that if TLS is enabled with mutual authentication there is still a risk that an attacker can gain access to a valid certificate by compromising any node with certificates issued by the same internal PKI tree.

-See also a description of the settings in the [Remote Configuration](#remote-configuration) section.
+See also a description of the settings in the @ref[Remote Configuration](remoting.md#remote-configuration) section.

 @@@ note